intersystems-community/vscode-objectscript/docs/Projects.md

 # Working with Projects

 A project is a named set of class definitions, routines, include files, web application files or custom documents.
 All files in a project must be in the same namespace on the same InterSystems server.
 Each document can be associated with any number of projects.
 Each namespace can contain any number of projects.
-Projects can also be stored in source control if you're using server-side source control.
-The file generated for the project name will have the `.PRJ` extension.

 ## Why Projects?